HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 chain we've described so far.
 Once you start working with two or more collaborators, though, you introduce the possibility of branching and merging.

 **Nothing is "merged" in a literal sense**.
-Rather, Git adds a special merge commit that (1) has no author, and (2) is hash-chained to two prior commits rather than one.
+Rather, Git adds a special merge commit that is hash-chained to two prior commits rather than one.
 That's why Git commits form a graph --- specifically, a directed acyclic graph (DAG) --- rather than a one-dimensional hash chain.

-So internally the **signature chain** needs to become a **signature graph** (although to keep things simple we'll keep calling it a chain).
+So internally our **signature chain** needs to become a **signature graph** (although to keep things simple we'll keep calling it a chain).
 This means that multiple links can have the same predecessor:

 <figure class='figure-xl'>